GEORGIA: Gadachrili Gora

 Monday, May 7 to Saturday June 16, 2018 (6 weeks)

 Gadachrili Gora Regional Archaeological Project Expedition

-This will be the first year of the University of Toronto’s Summer Program in Georgia.
+This will be the second year of the University of Toronto’s summer program in Georgia.
 The Gadachrili Gora Regional Archaeological Project Expedition (GRAPE) is an international multidisciplinary research project investigating the emergence of farming economies in the South Caucasus and the influence of the Near East on the development of local Neolithic cultures and, conversely, the influence of Caucasia on the Near East.
-This program provides a unique opportunity to receive intensive training in archaeological field and survey methods at the sites of Gadachrili Gora and Shulaveris Gora.
+This program provides a unique opportunity to receive intensive training in archaeological field and survey methods at the sites of Gadachrili Gora.

 IMPORTANT: Spaces in the course are limited.

 - Over the past 20 years Dr. Stephen Batiuk and Andrew Graham have been directing excavations at a number of sites across the Near East, Europe and Africa training students on archaeological field methods in both excavation and survey.

 - In 2016, they led the first GRAPE expedition to Georgia, where University of Toronto students joined the team to resume excavations at Gadachrili Gora and the search for evidence of early wine production.